qwikifiers/qwik-ui/.changeset/fast-actors-report.md

 ## 100% Lazy execution

 The entire Qwik UI library does not execute code until interaction.
+Your components are HTML, until the user decides to interact with them.

 ## Bundling improvements